Circular-beam approximation for quantum channels in a turbulent atmosphere: Introduction

 To understand how this effect influences the quantum state of light, it is first necessary to specify the method of quantum information encoding at the transmitter and its detection at the receiver.
-In this context, several encoding techniques can be considered, including encoding via spatial~\cite{paterson05,pors11,Roux2013,DAmbrosio2012,vallone2014,Roux2015,Leonhard2015,krenn2016,Lavery2018,Sorelli2019,Klug2023,Bachmann2023} and temporal~\cite{Klen2024} mode structures, polarization modes~\cite{ursin07,fedrizzi09,semenov10,gumberidze16}, as well as states of a quasi-monochromatic mode in the form of a Gaussian light beam with subsequent photocounting measurements~\cite{perina73,milonni04} or homodyne detection~\cite{usenko12,guo2017,papanastasiou2018,derkach2020b,hosseinidehaj2019,ShiyuWang2018,chai2019,Derkach2021,pirandola2021,hosseinidehaj2021,pirandola2021b,pirandola2021c,peuntinger14,Wang2018,hofmann2019,zhang2017,villasenor2021,bohmann16,hosseinidehaj15a,elser09,heim10,usenko12,peuntinger14,heim14}, among others.
-The effect of atmospheric turbulence on the quantum state in the latter two encoding schemes can be characterised by random fluctuations in the transmittance efficiency: as the beam shape randomly fluctuates at the receiver, the fraction of light passing through the receiver aperture also varies accordingly.
+In this context, several encoding techniques can be considered, including encoding via spatial~\cite{paterson05,pors11,Roux2013,DAmbrosio2012,vallone2014,Roux2015,Leonhard2015,krenn2016,Lavery2018,Sorelli2019,Klug2023,Bachmann2023} and temporal~\cite{Klen2024} mode structures, polarization modes~\cite{ursin07,fedrizzi09,semenov10,gumberidze16}, as well as states of a quasimonochromatic mode in the form of a Gaussian light beam with subsequent photocounting measurements~\cite{perina73,milonni04} or homodyne detection~\cite{usenko12,guo2017,papanastasiou2018,derkach2020b,hosseinidehaj2019,ShiyuWang2018,chai2019,Derkach2021,pirandola2021,hosseinidehaj2021,pirandola2021b,pirandola2021c,peuntinger14,Wang2018,hofmann2019,zhang2017,villasenor2021,bohmann16,hosseinidehaj15a,elser09,heim10,usenko12,peuntinger14,heim14}, among others.
+The effect of atmospheric turbulence on the quantum state in the latter two encoding schemes can be characterized by random fluctuations in the transmittance efficiency: as the beam shape randomly fluctuates at the receiver, the fraction of light passing through the receiver aperture also varies accordingly.
 In the following, we focus our analysis on this scenario.

-Let the quantum states at the receiver and transmitter stations be described by the Glauber-Sudarshan $P$ functions \cite{glauber63c,sudarshan63} $P_{\text{out}}\left(\alpha\right)$ and $P_{\text{in}}\left(\alpha\right)$, respectively.
+Let the quantum states at the receiver and transmitter stations be described by the Glauber–Sudarshan $P$ functions \cite{glauber63c,sudarshan63} $P_{\text{out}}\left(\alpha\right)$ and $P_{\text{in}}\left(\alpha\right)$, respectively.
 As discussed in Ref.~\cite{semenov09} (see also a detailed derivation in Ref.~\cite{Klen2024}), these states are related to each other as